 If you have any questions about the scheme or to find out more information please contact us at firstname.lastname@example.org or call 01509 634541.

 Current and proposed plaques

 - A plaque honouring the 158 Logistics Regiment and 203 Transport Squadron was unveiled on Armed Forces Day on Saturday June 30, 2018.

 - A plaque honouring the centenary of the end of WW1 was unveiled in Loughborough Town Centre on Sunday November 11, 2018.

-- A plaque honouring Lord Macaulay of Rothley will be unveiled at the Rothley Court Hotel on Friday October 25, 2019.
+- A plaque honouring Lord Macaulay of Rothley was unveiled at the Rothley Court Hotel on Friday October 25, 2019.

 Last updated: Mon 28th October, 2019 @ 11:47